New Universal Login Experience

 If you redirect users to the

-/loginpage directly, they will get an error unless they have configured the default login route.
+/loginpage directly, they will get an error unless you have configured the default login route.
+To learn more, read Configure Default Login Routes.
 You should always redirect users to the proper authorization request endpoint (e.g.,

 /authorizeif you are using OpenID Connect).